-“The number of health care-associated infections should be much lower in high-income countries, because we know what works and we have the means to act.
+“The number of healthcare-associated infections should be much lower in high-income countries because we know what works and we have the means to act.
 Low- and middle-income countries face many more challenges, but this does not mean the problem is insurmountable.
 Several interventions are simple and low-cost,” says Professor Didier Pittet, Head of the Collaborating Centre on Patient Safety at the University of Geneva Hospitals and author on The Lancet study.

 Implementing system-wide surveillance, training, education and good communication, using devices appropriately and following proper procedures, and ensuring optimal hand hygiene practices are some of the solutions that must be tailored to the reality of these settings.
-To be successful, these solutions ultimately require a change of health-care workers’ behaviour – in all settings.
+To be successful, these solutions ultimately require a change of health-care workers’ behavior – in all settings.

-Surveillance is key to the reduction of health care-associated infections.
+Surveillance is key to the reduction of healthcare-associated infections.
 Not only can it point to some issues which can be immediately addressed, it also enables facilities and public health authorities to understand the magnitude of the problem and what interventions are needed, and to assess their impact